Kowalski-RND/uProse/README.md

 ulog
 ====

-μLog is a flat-file, javascript generated blogging platform.
+μLog is a flat-file, javascript powered blogging platform.